Lisbon in 4 Days: everything you need to know

 Taste the Pasteles de Belém

-One of the best-known experiences in the Belém neighbourhood is tasting its famous pastries.
-These sweets have crossed borders and are known in many places, but nowhere can they be tasted better than in their place of origin.
-Next to the monastery is the original factory where you can still taste these delicacies.
+One of the most famous experiences in the Belém neighbourhood is tasting its famous pastries.
+These sweets have crossed borders and are very popular, but nowhere can you taste them better than in their place of origin.
+Next to the monastery is the original factory where you can taste these delicacies.

 And if you are passionate about these cakes, as I am, don't hesitate and book a pastel de nata cooking class.
 They will teach you how to make these culinary delights while you enjoy a cup of tea or coffee.